-I also speak publicly at conventions and private events.
-I have contributed to several publications, and share my opinions with the media.
+I speak publicly at conventions and private events.
+I have contributed to several publications, news stories, and share my opinions with the media.

 In 2009 I burned out in a major way.
 I fell into a state of depression.
 My pig-headed discipline was the only reason I crawled out of bed and into the office.
 Our revenue suffered because of my lackadaisical attitude on sales calls.
 I was unreliable and unmotivated in my service to my customers and business partners.
 I dragged everyone around me down.